 Lest the combination rest on their London laurels, fate threw them another challenge when Big Star suffered a leg injury first in August 2013 then, again, in July 2014, which meant he had to give competitions a miss for a long time.
 Big Star and Skelton returned to competing in October 2015 and back to major events in May 2016, just in time for Rio.
 And what an Olympic adventure did they have!
 Although they collected some faults in the early stages of the competition, the combination put in a fast, foot-perfect performance to win individual gold.

 After the Olympics, Skelton and Big Star led the British showjumping team to second place, behind Germany, in the FEI Furusiyya Nations Cup final in Barcelona in September, before taking third spot in the fifth leg of the in the fifth leg of the Longines FEI World Cup in Toronto.

 To top it all off, Skelton has claimed not one but three prestigious awards in the past few months.
 First came the British Showjumping Award in October, followed by the Horse & Hound Lifetime Achievement Award, which he claimed on 3 November, and, a couple of weeks later, the FEI Best Athlete Award.
-He’s also in with a good chance to bag the BBC’s Sports Personality of the Year.
+Nominated for the BBC’s Sports Personality of the Year 2016, he arrived third behind Andy Murray and Alistair Brownlee.
 Apparently, Skelton’s motto is “don’t give up”—and never has anyone lived up to it more than he does.